Tatsuya Oe: As MER

 MER is not just an abbreviated name of Model Electronic Records, a record label owned by Oe, but another music project of his.
 This project specializes in producing “sync-conscious” instrumental music, adding excitement and imagination to movie trailers, film, TV, and commercials.
-Oe released the first public album “Anti-Crime Breaks,” a collection of thrilling and badass jazz-funk and breakbeat tracks reminiscent of soundtracks from the late 70’s crime action and detective movies.
+Oe released the first public album “Anti-Crime Breaks,” a collection of thrilling and badass jazz-funk and breakbeat tracks reminiscent of soundtracks from the late 1970s crime action and detective movies.

+“Soul Funk Ska Moods: Groovy Ska and Rocksteady Mixes,” the second public album as MER, collects groovy and upbeat ska/rocksteady mixes of Tatsuya's past songs.
+It also includes deep, downbeat tracks reminiscent of traditional UK and Jamaican dub sounds.